 And the Regensblog?
 Twitter?

-Those are intended for public consumption, but the content is supplied by the end user.
-5 We’re conscientious about not revealing more about ourselves via those services than our comfort levels allow.
+Those are intended for public consumption, but the content is supplied by the end user. ((It stings when you accidentally confuse a public tweet and a direct message, but an ID-10T error can happen to anyone.))
+We’re conscientious about not revealing more about ourselves via those services than our comfort levels allow.
 So extra layers of technical security seem pretty useless there.

 Does this mean I’m not going to use WhatsApp anymore?